Research.

 post-image

 Do you know how much your coworkers earn?
 Would you like to know?
 Are you afraid to ask?
-We study how employees seek and share salary information using a field experiment conducted in a large corporation.
+We study how employees seek and share salary information through a field experiment conducted in a large corporation.

 Cullen, Z. and Perez-Truglia, R. (2023).
 The Salary Taboo: Privacy Norms and the Diffusion of Information.
 Journal of Public Economics, Vol. 222, 104890.